Baltimore Doesn't Know If Hotel Uses Combustible Panels

 ADVERTISEMENT

-On its website, Arconic, formerly part of Alcoa Corp., says the 750-room Marriott Waterfront used 83,000 square feet of the type of panel used on Grenfell Tower, marketed as Reynobond PE.
+On its website, Arconic, formerly part of Alcoa Inc., says the 750-room Marriott Waterfront used 83,000 square feet of the type of panel used on Grenfell Tower, marketed as Reynobond PE.

 "At 23 feet each, these are the longest panels ever produced by Arconic Architectural Products," the website says.